icopy-site/awesome/docs/awesome/awesome-draft-js.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Nikolaus Graf](https://github.com/nikgraf/) has waived all copyright and related or neighboring rights to this work. possible under law, [Nikolaus Graf](https://github.com/nikgraf/) has waived all copyright and related or neighboring rights to this work. possible under law, [Nikolaus Graf](https://github.com/nikgraf/) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Nikolaus Graf](https://github.com/nikgraf/) has waived all copyright and related or neighboring rights to this work.